 If the oil looks like a light yellow or seems too thin, it’s a knock-off of the original Dank Vape cart.
 The original has darker yellow oil that's thick, such as the below:

 When you’re going to get your vape on, be smart about it.
 At the end of the day, even the original Dank Vapes carts could be low-quality or pose a health risk.
-The only way to guarantee your safety, and confirm what’s actually in the cart, is to buy brands that are regulated and sold at legal dispensaries.
+The only way to guarantee your safety, and confirm what’s actually in the cart, is to buy brands — whether Kandy Pens or Select or 710 — that are regulated and sold at legal dispensaries.
 Be safe out there!